 Adelphi University is committed to ensuring that all on-campus housing is fully equipped.
 Fire safety is continually assessed to ensure compliance with all regulatory agencies and opportunities for improvement.
-In the past year, the Department of Public Safety has installed numerous Safe T Sensors in Residence Halls, which increases microwave fire safety by shutting off the power to the microwave at the first sign of smoke, and thereby helps prevent microwave fires and false/nuisance alarms.

-The Department of Public Safety is looking into making ALL fire extinguishers in the Resident Halls Standardized to be the same type (ABC) to eliminate confusion as to what type to use on what kind of fire and make training easier, and provide better coverage.
-In addition, the Department of Public Safety is looking into placing "escape route" maps either behind every res hall door or in hallways in at least three (3) locations per floor.
+During the 2020-2021 academic year, the Department of Public Safety updated three of it's residential halls to have standardized ABC fire extinguishers.
+The Department of Public Safety continues to look into making ALL fire extinguishers in the Resident Halls Standardized to be the same type (ABC) to eliminate confusion as to what type to use on what kind of fire and make training easier, and provide better coverage.
+In addition, the Department of Public Safety is looking into placing "escape route" maps either behind every residential hall door or in hallways in at least three (3) locations per floor.
 All plans for future improvements in fire safety, if determined necessary by the University, will be implemented with all due diligence and speed.